RomanSolomatin/UE4-Networked-PhysX-Component/README.md

 Networked PhysX Component
 =========================

-This project allows players to control pawns that are simulating Physics with PhysX, and provides prediction and reconciliation.
-It interfaces with the engines INetworkPredictionInterface.
+This project allows players to control pawns that are simulating Physics with PhysX, and provides client-side prediction and reconciliation.
+It interfaces with the engines INetworkPredictionInterface and is based on the design of the Character Movement Component.

-**IMPORTANT:** This project is a work-in-progress and incomplete.
-I also highly recommend using a fixed-timestep version of the engine, which will result in far fewer corrections needing to be made.
+**IMPORTANT: This project is a work-in-progress and NOT COMPLETE**.
+I'm still working on the general design.
+There is no smoothing, replay doesn't work properly, there are glitches.
+Please stop sending me PM's about things that aren't working ;) All in due time...

+That said, if you take the code and modify it / improve it - please submit a PR.
+The aim of the project is to benefit the whole community.

 [Unreal Forum Thread](https://forums.unrealengine.com/showthread.php?135955-Networked-Physics-with-PhysX/page2)

 TODO
 ----
-* Add Smoothing
+* Implement correction smoothing.
+* Implement non-local smoothing.
-* Use a separate PhysX scene for replay.
+* Use a separate PhysX scene for replay with duplicated static geometry.
 This will prevent stuttering and collision errors with other non-local pawns.
 (May require source change).
-* Setup for locked and non-locked TimeSteps versions of the engine.
+* Setup for locked and non-locked TimeStep versions of the engine.
 * Use new PhysX delegates in 4.15 as well as pre/post Ticks.
-* Improve substepping support (?)
+* Improve/Add substepping support (?)
 * Move to a plugin based format.
 * Implement bone-based smoothing for skeletal meshes, so that duplicated collision geometry isn't required for smoothing.